kaola-fed/foxman/readme.md

 # Usage

-**Step 1**: create config file in your project folder, if not specified, `foxman.config.js` will be used:
+**Step 1**: create config file in your project folder, if not specified, `foxman.config.js` will be used

 ```js
 'use strict';